stijn-dejongh/lovecraft_public_domain/raw_converts/cs.md

 that string of explosions in the air, and that pillar of smoke from the valley far in the wood.
 And by night all Arkham had heard of the great rock that fell out of the sky and bedded itself in the ground beside the well at the Nahum Gardner place.
-That was the house which had stood where the blasted heath was to come&mdash;the trim white Nahum Gardner house amidst its fertile gardens and orchards.
+That was the house which had stood where the blasted heath was to come--the trim white Nahum Gardner house amidst its fertile gardens and orchards.

-  Nahum had come to town to tell people about the stone, and had dropped in at Ammi Pierce&rsquo;s on the way.
+  Nahum had come to town to tell people about the stone, and had dropped in at Ammi Pierce's on the way.
 Ammi was forty then, and all the queer things were fixed very strongly in his mind.
 He and his wife had gone with the three professors from Miskatonic University who hastened out the next morning to see the weird visitor from unknown stellar space, and had wondered why Nahum had called it so large the day before.
 It had shrunk, Nahum said as he pointed out the big brownish mound above the ripped earth and charred grass near the archaic well-sweep in his front yard; but the wise men answered that stones do not shrink.
 Its heat lingered persistently, and Nahum declared it had glowed faintly in the night.
-The professors tried it with a geologist&rsquo;s hammer and found it was oddly soft.
+The professors tried it with a geologist's hammer and found it was oddly soft.
 It was, in truth, so soft as to be almost plastic; and they gouged rather than chipped a specimen to take back to the college for testing.
-They took it in an old pail borrowed from Nahum&rsquo;s kitchen, for even the small piece refused to grow cool.
-On the trip back they stopped at Ammi&rsquo;s to rest, and seemed thoughtful when Mrs.
+They took it in an old pail borrowed from Nahum's kitchen, for even the small piece refused to grow cool.
+On the trip back they stopped at Ammi's to rest, and seemed thoughtful when Mrs.
 Pierce remarked that the fragment was growing smaller and burning the bottom of the pail.
 Truly, it was not large, but perhaps they had taken less than they thought.

-  The day after that&mdash;all this was in June of &rsquo;82&mdash;the professors had trooped out again in a great excitement.
-As they passed Ammi&rsquo;s they told him what queer things the specimen had done, and how it had faded wholly away when they put it in a glass beaker.
-The beaker had gone, too, and the wise men talked of the strange stone&rsquo;s affinity for silicon.
+  The day after that--all this was in June of '82--the professors had trooped out again in a great excitement.
+As they passed Ammi's they told him what queer things the specimen had done, and how it had faded wholly away when they put it in a glass beaker.
+The beaker had gone, too, and the wise men talked of the strange stone's affinity for silicon.
 It had acted quite unbelievably in that well-ordered laboratory; doing nothing at all and shewing no occluded gases when heated on charcoal, being wholly negative in the borax bead, and soon proving itself absolutely non-volatile at any producible temperature, including